DCallaz/flitsr/README.md

 * `--percentage CALC [CALC ...]`: Specify calculations that must be intepreted as a percentage value.
 NOTE: the names of the calculations need to be found in the corresponding .results files
+* `-s [{metric,type}]`, `--significance [{metric,type}]`: Specifies that additional
+    significance tests should be performed to test the differences in results.
+    The significance tests will either be conducted between metrics of the same type `[metric]` or between types using the same metric `[type]` (default `type`).
+If `type` is given, and the `--tex` option is also used, significance indicators will be added to the TeX output indicating advanced types significantly greater than their baselines (see `--base-type` for changing the baseline, and `--less-significance` for significantly less)
 * `-f [METRIC [METRIC ...]]`, `--flitsrs [METRIC [METRIC ...]]`: Specify the metrics for which to display FLITSR and FLITSR* values for.
 By default all metric's FLITSR and FLITSR* values are shown.